gchchung/Diploscapter_pachys/telomere_detection/README.md

-# Telomere detection algorithm using TideHunter
+# Novel telomere detection algorithm using TideHunter
 Below you will find a brief description on how to use the telomere detection algorithm.

 ## How it works